India country brief

 As its economic power develops, India is seeking to consolidate further its international role and to increase its focus on 'economic diplomacy', particularly to secure energy supplies.
 It is taking a more prominent role in fora such as the World Trade Organization and the G20.

 India is the major power in South Asia and its relations with its neighbours govern the tenor of foreign relations in the region.
 India's major strategic focus has traditionally been on its neighbourhood although more recently it has sought to broaden this focus, notably towards East Asia.
 It is active within regional groupings such as the South Asian Association for Regional Cooperation (SAARC), the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC), and within the Brazil, Russia, India, China and South Africa (BRICS) group.

 'Look East' policy

-In November 2011, India became Chair and Australia Vice-Chair of the Indian Ocean Rim Association for Regional Cooperation (IOR-ARC).
-The two countries will work closely together to address challenges facing the Indian Ocean Region.
+In November 2013 Australia assumed the role of Chair of the Indian Ocean Rim Association from India.
+The two countries will continue to work closely together to address challenges facing the Indian Ocean region.

-The Association, the apex pan-Indian Ocean multilateral forum, focuses on more effective practical cooperation in the six priority areas of maritime security and piracy; fisheries management; disaster risk reduction; tourism and cultural exchanges; academic and science and technology cooperation; and trade and investment facilitation; which were identified by the member countries in the 11th meeting of Council of Ministers held in Bengaluru, in 2011.
+The Association, the apex pan-Indian Ocean multilateral forum, focuses on more effective practical cooperation in the six priority areas of maritime safety and security; trade and investment facilitation; fisheries management; disaster risk reduction; tourism and cultural exchanges; and academic and science and technology cooperation..
+These priority areas were identified by IORA Member States at the 11th meeting of the Council of Ministers held in Bengaluru, India in 2011.

 Relations with the United States